EdoardoBasti/EdoardoBasti/README.md

 - Kotlin
 - Python
 - MATLAB
+- Basic knowledge of C#
-- Basic knowledge of C.
+- Basic knowledge of C
 <br/><br/>

 :bulb: Software and Tools:
+- Experience with OpenCV, ROS, Spark.
+- Familiarity with Visual Studio, GitHub, Android Studio, Pure Data, Google Colab.
 - Basic skills in Blender, Maya, Unity, Unreal Engine.
-- Experience with OpenCV and ROS.
-- Familiarity with Visual Studio, GitHub, Android Studio, Pure Data, Google Colab.
 <!--
 **EdoardoBasti/EdoardoBasti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.